Pretty Xaba-Ntshaba

-Phindisile Pretty Xaba-Ntshaba, sometimes known as MaMkhize, is a South African politician who was elected to the National Assembly of South Africa in the 2019 general election as a member of the African National Congress.
+Phindisile Pretty Xaba-Ntshaba is a South African politician who was elected to the National Assembly of South Africa in the 2019 general election as a member of the African National Congress.
 She previously served in the assembly from 2009 to 2014.

 Since becoming an MP, Xaba-Ntshaba has served on the Portfolio Committee on Cooperative Governance and Traditional Affairs.